Soham7777/Bert-Sentiment/README.md

 ### Jupyter Notebook
 - For a detailed walkthrough and code, you can refer to the [Jupyter Notebook](link-to-your-jupyter-notebook.ipynb) provided in this repository.

-### Overview
+### SVM Approach
 - The project also demonstrates the deployment of a sentiment classification model using Support Vector Machines (SVM) with a linear kernel.
-- Deployment with tensor flow model got
+- Deployment with tensor flow model was consuming lot of resources and not feasible for my local system , so for a workaround deployed with svm
 - FastAPI is used to create a REST API for serving the SVM model.

 ### Docker